-The Financial Aid Office is the College's liaison to the U.S. Department of Veterans Affairs (VA).
+The Financial Aid Office is SUNY Cortland's liaison to the U.S. Department of Veterans Affairs (VA).
 Students seeking VA benefits should apply through their VA regional office.
-The College is responsible for enrollment certification and benefit processing.
+The university is responsible for enrollment certification and benefit processing.
 Students receiving VA benefits are entitled to a deferral of charges upon positive confirmation of pending payment by the VA.